Writing the Rainbow – My Musing about Why I Write.

 Writers wait.
 I learnt that years ago, long before my first novel, Dear Heart, How Like You This?, was published.
 We wait for doors to open to us – doors that will take us into the “published” world, doors that will affirm us as writers.
 But, writers who desire publication cannot afford to passively wait.
 We must use our time of waiting to hone and polish our writing – until it becomes the key to unlock that publishing door.

 Years of persevering to find a publisher for my first novel taught me well about patience, persistence and waiting.
 But I really honed my waiting skills in 2007, the year when I felt ready to submit my second completed manuscript.
-It became the year of writing disappointments, and the year I discovered why I write and why I must write – no matter what.
+It became the year of writing disappointments, painful disappointments, and the year I discovered why I write and why I must write – no matter what.

 Writing a second novel is said to be more difficult than the first.
 For me, this proved very true.
 Dear Heart, How Like You This? took two years to research and write, ten years of rejections and more editing and rewrites before it found its publisher in 2002.
 At last, I wore the mantle of author, a mantle I had wanted to own since I was a child.
 I believed then my world had turned to my heart’s yearning; finally, I had proved myself and would be free to write full-time.

 I soon discovered the harsh reality about how little most writers earn through the publication of their first book.
 I have a family and, at that time, I had a hefty mortgage.
 With a very heavy heart, I faced the necessity of returning to teaching, what my family termed my “real job” – a “real job” that paid our bills, put food onto the table and kept us in a suburb and home we love.